huggingface/optimum-quanto/README.md

 ## Per-axis versus per-tensor

 Activations are always quantized per-tensor because most linear algebra operations in a model graph are not compatible with per-axis inputs: you simply cannot add numbers that are not expressed in the same base (`you cannot add apples and oranges`).

-Weights involved in matrix multiplications are in the contrary always quantized along their fist axis, because all output features are evaluated independently from one another.
+Weights involved in matrix multiplications are, in the contrary, always quantized along their first axis, because all output features are evaluated independently from one another.

 The outputs of a quantized matrix multiplication will anyway always be dequantized, even if activations are quantized, because:

-- the resulting integer values are expressed with a much higher bitwidth (typically `int32`) than the activation bitwidth (tpyically `int8`),
+- the resulting integer values are expressed with a much higher bitwidth (typically `int32`) than the activation bitwidth (typically `int8`),
 - they might be combined with a `float` bias.

-Quantizing activations per-tensor can lead to serious quantization errors if the corresponding tensors contain large outlier values: typically, this will lead to quantized tensors with most values set to zero (except the outliers).
+Quantizing activations per-tensor can lead to serious quantization errors if the corresponding tensors contain large outlier values.
+Typically, this will lead to quantized tensors with most values set to zero (except the outliers).

 A possible solution to work around that issue is to 'smooth' the activations statically as illustrated by [SmoothQuant](https://github.com/mit-han-lab/smoothquant).
 You can find a script to smooth some model architectures under [external/smoothquant](external/smoothquant).

 A better option is often to represent activations using `float8` instead of `int8`.